NuggMD

 If you want to buy a manufactured smoke filter for your cannabis use, consider the following before buying any sploof:

-1. Materials Used: Choose an option made from smoke-safe materials while also looking for carbon filters and other components that ensure smoke and smell absorption.
+1. Materials Used: Choose options made from smoke-safe materials, and look for carbon filters and other components that absorb smoke and odors.

 2. Durability: DIY sploofs last one or two uses before getting dirty and germed up.
 Buying a sploof is guaranteed to last longer.
 Choose one that’s ideally easy to clean and sanitize.